docker/docs/engine/security/https.md

 With a default `umask` of 022, your secret keys are *world-readable* and writable for you and your group.

-In order to protect your keys from accidental damage, remove their write permissions.
+To protect your keys from accidental damage, remove their write permissions.
 To make them only readable by you, change file modes as follows:

     $ chmod -v 0400 ca-key.pem key.pem server-key.pem